pygbe/pygbe/README.md

 To run any PyGBe case, you can pass `pygbe` a relative or an absolute path to the problem folder.

+If you have a centralized `geometry` folder, or want to reuse existing files without copying them, you can also pass the `-g` flag to `pygbe` to point to the custom location.
+Note that this path should point to a folder which contains a folder called `geometry`, not to the `geometry` folder itself.

 ### Mesh
 In the `examples` folder, we provide meshes and `.pqr` files for a few example problems.
 To plug in your own protein data, download the corresponding `.pdb` file from the Protein Data Bank,